By the end of this section, you will be able to:

 If you’ve ever gone on a hike, you have probably been eager to see what lies just around the next bend in the path.
 Researchers are no different, and astronomers and engineers are working on the technologies that will allow us to explore even more distant parts of the universe and to see them more clearly.

-On the ground, astronomers have started building the Large Synoptic Survey Telescope (LSST), an 8.4-meter telescope with a significantly larger field of view than any existing telescopes.
+On the ground, astronomers have started building the Vera Rubin Observatory1, which has an 8.4-meter telescope with a significantly larger field of view than any existing telescopes.
 It will rapidly scan the sky to find transients, phenomena that change quickly, such as exploding stars and chunks of rock that orbit near Earth.
-The LSST is expected to see first light in 2021.
+It is expected to see first light in 2022.

 The international gamma-ray community is planning the Cherenkov Telescope Array (CTA), two arrays of telescopes, one in each hemisphere, which will indirectly measure gamma rays from the ground.
 The CTA will measure gamma-ray energies a thousand times as great as the Fermi telescope can detect.